danielswe88/aseko-pool-live-api/README.md

-# aseko-pool-live-api
+# Go Client for Aseko Pool Live API

-Go Client for Aseko Pool Live API
+This is just me playing around, I, or this repository has nothing at all to do with Aseko Pool products...